ALTIBASE/Documents/Manuals/Tools/Altibase_trunk/eng/Migration Center User's Manual.md

 ## Appendix C: Data Type Mapping

-When mapping data types between heterogeneous databases, the default policy of Migration Center is "minimize data loss".
-However, even though data may be lost or corrupted, users may want to define their own data type mapping method.
-To satisfy these needs, the Migration Center provides a way to modify the data type mapping table.
+Migration Center’s policy for mapping data types between heterogeneous databases is to minimize the loss of data.
+However, the user may wish to customize the way that data is mapped, even if it incurs the loss or corruption of data.
+To satisfy this requirement, Migration Center also allows the user to edit the data type mapping table.

-This chapter explains how to check and change the basic data type mapping table during the project progress of the Migration Center.
-It also explains the precautions that users need to know in the Migration Center's basic data type mapping table.
+This chapter explains how to check and customize the default data type mapping table during the project progress of the Migration Center.
+It also explains the precautions that users need to know in the Migration Center's default data type mapping table.

 ### Manipulating Data Type Mapping